 WATER AREA COUNTY

 Belfield Pond Stark

 Blumhardt Dam McIntosh

 Bylin Dam/Dougherty Dam Walsh

-Camels Hump Dam Golden Valley
+Camels Hump Lake Golden Valley

 Crown Butte Morton

 Custer Mine Pond McLean

 Davis Dam Slope

 Dickinson Dike Stark

 Fish Creek Morton

 Harmon Lake Morton

 Indian Creek Hettinger

 Kettle Lake Williams

 Leland Dam McKenzie

 Lightning Lake McLean

 McDowell Dam Burleigh

 Mott Watershed Hettinger

 Nelson Lake Oliver

 North Lemmon Dam Adams

 Nygren Dam Morton

 Raleigh Reservoir Grant

 Ryan Park Pond Grand Forks

 Sather Dam McKenzie

 Sheep Creek Dam Grant

 Velva Sportsmen's Pond Ward

 For the Red and Bois de Sioux rivers up to the first vehicular bridge or crossing on any of their tributaries: legal live baitfish are fathead minnows, creek chubs, sticklebacks and white suckers.

-Statewide - in all other water bodies of North Dakota (not listed on page 9), the only legal live baitfish are fathead minnows, creek chubs and sticklebacks.
+Statewide - in all other water bodies of North Dakota (not listed on page 7), the only legal live baitfish are fathead minnows, creek chubs and sticklebacks.

 Exception - rainbow smelt may be taken on the Missouri River System; however, all smelt taken must be dead when transported.

-All legal live aquatic organisms used by anglers, including legal baitfish (e.g. fathead minnows), native amphibians (e.g. salamanders and frogs), invertebrates (e.g. crayfish and leeches) and insects must have been purchased or trapped in North Dakota.
-No live aquatic organisms may be imported into the state by anglers.
+All legal live aquatic bait used by anglers, including legal baitfish, must have been purchased or trapped in North Dakota.
+No live aquatic bait may be imported into the state by anglers.
 This includes live baitfish and leeches.

-Anglers may not transport water, including that used for bait (e.g., bait buckets, etc.), away from waters of the state designated as infested with Class 1: Prohibited Aquatic Nuisance Species; this includes only the Red River.
-That means all water must be drained from bait buckets as anglers leave the shore or remove their boat from the water.
+Anglers may not transport water, including that used for bait (e.g., bait buckets, etc.), away from waters of the state designated as infested with Class 1: Prohibited Aquatic Nuisance Species; currently, this includes the Red River, Lake Ashtabula and the Sheyenne River downstream of Lake Ashtabula.
+See the Department's website at gf.nd.gov for current list of lakes.
+All water must be drained from bait buckets as anglers leave the shore or remove their boat from the water.
 Anglers must properly dispose of unused bait away from the river, as dumping bait in the water or on shore is illegal.